Community Impact Grants Overview

 1. Collaborative Grants

 The Golden Civic Foundation is committed to our history of identifying, facilitating and nurturing collaboration.
-As a result of the pandemic, many organizations have found that better collaboration has resulted in enhanced outcomes via improved processes, faster execution, team-wide problem solving and new funding opportunities.
-That said, the Golden Civic Foundation encourages and prefers grant proposals that “think” collectively and “act” collaboratively in addressing a community need, improving community support, solving a problem, or enriching the people of Golden’s educational, health, or cultural experience.
+We encourage grant proposals that think collectively and act collaboratively in addressing a community need, improving community support, solving a problem, or enriching the people of Golden’s educational, health, or cultural experience.
 Collaborative Grant awards will range from $5,000 to $30,000 per award.

 These grants are awarded to recipients for formal, collaborative efforts between two or more non-profits.
 Recipients are selected based on the strongest collective and collaborative approach to addressing a community need, improving community support, solving a problem, and enriching the educational, health or cultural experience of the people of Golden.